Denolle-Lab/Group_Utils/onboarding.md

 6. connect to the Denolle Lab Gdrive:
   * Click the "Shared with Me" link on the left.
   * Right click on the Pinsky Lab folder and select Add to My Drive.
 This will not affect the amount of storage available in your google drive.
+7. Read, comment, and agree upon the working contract

 credits to Malin Pinsky for his open access group guidelines!